IMG_7396+copy.jpg

 Volunteering

-Enthusiastic about promoting STEM education and careers, I engage in a number of science outreach activities.
+Enthusiastic about promoting STEM education and careers, I engage in several science outreach activities.
 These include volunteering for Kids’ Science Day events, participating in career days and science festivals in elementary schools, and being involved with the Skype a Scientist project that enables scientists to video-conference with students from underrepresented communities to promote science education.
 I have also spoken at numerous career panels for students and early-career scientists.
+Additionally, I support researchers in Africa in molecular and cellular neurobiology and biomedicine via an organization called TRenD in Africa.

 Teaching & Mentoring